fiatconnect/specification/fiatconnect-api.md

 ###### 3.3.4.1.3.2.3. `InvalidQuote`

-If the quote associated with `quoteId` is expired, or if no quote is found with a matching `quoteId`, the server MUST reject the transfer and return an `InvalidQuote` error.
+If the quote associated with `quoteId` is expired, or if no quote is found for the user with a matching `quoteId`, the server MUST reject the transfer and return an `InvalidQuote` error.

 ###### 3.3.4.1.3.2.4. `ResourceNotFound`